dhicks6345789/jamstack/README.md

 ## Installation

-On a Linux server (currently tested on Debian 10), you can clone the project and run the install script as root:
+On a Linux server (currently tested on Debian 10 "Buster"), you can clone the project and run the install script as root:
 ```
 git clone https://github.com/dhicks6345789/jamstack.git
 cd jamstack